 If something changes please e-mail me.
 Thank you for cooperation.

-To complete this earth-cache you must e-mail me (throught my profile) the answers on these questions.
+To complete this earth-cache you must preferably text me [or e-mail me](throught my profile) the answers on these questions.
 Do not post your answers online!
 You do not have to wait for my confimation.
 You can log this cache as found just after sending me the answers.
-If something is wrong, I will contact you throught an e-mail.
+If something is wrong, I will contact you by text or email.

 - Question 1: S 38° 38.656 E 176° 04.292